 Payment out of Your Pocket: $50,000

-It’s also good to know that this coverage follows a driver.
-This means that it protects you when you’re driving your car, a rented vehicle, or one borrowed from a friend.
+It’s also good to know that this coverage follows a driver, meaning that it protects you when you’re driving your car, a rented vehicle, or one borrowed from a friend.
 Uninsured motorist coverage will even apply if you’re a passenger or using public transport.

 Who Needs Uninsured Motorist Coverage?

-If you are not based in one of the 21 states that require some form of uninsured/underinsured coverage, you might be wondering whether it really is worth adding to your policy.
+If you are not based in one of the states requiring some form of uninsured/underinsured coverage, you might wonder whether it is worth adding to your policy.

-Another important factor to take into account is the minimum insurance in your home state.
-If it has low minimum limits, like Florida, then getting uninsured motorist coverage looks like a smart investment.
-And if your vehicle is an expensive model, adding this coverage makes even more sense.
+Another critical factor to consider is the minimum insurance in your home state.
+If it has low minimum limits, like Florida, getting uninsured motorist coverage looks like a wise investment.
+Also, if your vehicle is an expensive model, adding this coverage makes even more sense.

 What’s the Cost of Uninsured Motorist Coverage?